cps-org/cps/common-package-specification.rst

 :Applies To: :object:`component`, :object:`configuration`
 :Required: No

 Specifies a list of additional flags that must be supplied to the compiler when compiling code that consumes the component.
+Note that compiler flags may not be portable; use of this attribute is discouraged.

 :attribute:`Components` :applies-to:`(Package)`
 -----------------------------------------------